Pit Boss (TV series)

 Pit Boss is an American television series docudrama that follows Shorty Rossi, owner of Shorty's Rescue, an organization set up for Pit Bull rescue.
 The series aired on Animal Planet from January 16, 2010 to March 30, 2013.

-Series overview
+Information

 Shorty Rossi, a talent manager of Shortywood Productions, developed a passion for pit bulls when he was a teenager.
 Because of this, he created "Shorty's Rescue."
 Its main purpose: to rescue and rehabilitate pit bulls, the most misunderstood breed of dogs in the Greater Los Angeles area.
 Shorty enlisted the help of Sebastian, Ashley, and Ronald.
 Throughout the series, Shorty and his crew overcome many perils while carrying out their rescue efforts.
 Shorty's Rescue relies heavily on donations, so they host car washes, pet expos, etc., to raise money.
 In the season 6 finale, they return to discover that Shortywood's client roster has been destroyed by a rival talent agency.